 CBD may also help reduce the risk of developing diabetes and high blood pressure.

 Thus it has been studied for its use in treating metabolic syndrome and obesity, allowing individuals to lose weight without losing lean muscle mass.
-What’s more, CBD may benefit those suffering from liver disease or conditions such as alcoholism by reducing cravings and smoothing out some of the damaging effects alcohol can have on brain function.
+Moreover, CBD may benefit those suffering from liver disease or conditions such as alcoholism by reducing cravings and smoothing out some of the damaging effects alcohol can have on brain function.

 CBD has also been shown to help reduce anxiety, insomnia, and nausea while improving mood and social behavior.
 It may be particularly effective as an add-on therapy for schizophrenia or bipolar disorder.
 And because CBD is a powerful antioxidant, it makes sense that it may help slow down the aging process and reduce some of the symptoms associated with neurodegenerative disorders such as Alzheimer’s.